1 egg 2 1/2 cups flour Preheat oven to 425 degrees

 Mix the egg, water and milk until combined then stir into the dry ingredients.
 Be careful not to over work the dough.
 That brings out the gluten in the flour and makes the scones tough.
 Your dough should be somewhat lumpy.

-Gently gather the dough up into a ball and place on a lightly floured service.
+Gently gather the dough up into a ball and place on a lightly floured surface.
 Roll or pat the dough out to about 1/2 inch round circle.
 Cut into 16 wedges and place them on the baking sheet about 2 inches apart.* I've been working on trying to make them smaller and was going to try dividing the dough in half and making two circles.

 Bake until tops are golden brown - 12 to 15 minutes.